serd/tweep-list/README.md

 - No need to follow a user to add it to your list.
 You can follow people easily without actually following.

-- Pin your menu by clicking on the top handle.
-Resize it by dragging the bottom handle.

 - Syncs your list with your Google Chrome account.

 Copyright © serdar.work